 The purpose of this recital composition is to take an open approach to my personal rhythmic aesthetic while diversifying from 3 and 4 metered exploration.
 I grew up with electronic music, but (just like you don’t need an oud to make Arabic music) you don’t always need electronics to make electronic music.
 If there’s one thing I’ve learned at CalArts, it’s that my aural landscape isn’t tied to any specific timbre, genre or instrumentation.
 It’s tied to something more fundamental that I haven’t found any suitable name for yet (but it seems to have a lot to do with post-minimalism).
 From RJD2's remix of Steve Reich to Aphex Twin's Selected Ambient Works, the only thing I'm sure of is that music is just another path toward deeper understanding.
 Video here.

 I strongly experience kinesthesia, meaning visual cues correspond to phantom sound for me.
 I'm fascinated by the marriage of movement and music, and my work in film and contemporary dance is fueled in large part by this association.
-I've worked with many, and have included a short list of selections as examples.
+I've worked with many dozens of choreographers, and have included a short list of selections as examples.
 There are several videos you can watch here.

 These are songs from my band, Mad Apple.
 I've never been good at genre, but this is something like hard folk blues burlesque rock.
 We have a music video, which you can find here.